GetKompile/kompile/ADRs/Optimized Configuration Files Generation - 0004.md

   directory.
 - Therefore, we can utilize this tool for our generating metadata step.

-### First option: Running tracing agent with a Unit test Suite:
+### First option: Running tracing agent with unit test suites:
-- Graalvm also supports generating metadata while you run a Unit Test Suite, we just need to add the plugin into pom.xml file: \
+- Graalvm also supports generating metadata while you run a UT suite, we just need to add the plugin into pom.xml file: \
   &emsp;&emsp;\<plugin>  \
   &emsp;&emsp;&emsp;&emsp;\<groupId>org.apache.maven.plugins\</groupId> \
   &emsp;&emsp;&emsp;&emsp;\<artifactId>maven-surefire-plugin\</artifactId> \